Washington State EV Charger Rebates 2026 — Every Incentive You Can Stack

 - Before you buy: Confirm your charger model is on your utility’s eligible product list

-- At purchase: Apply sales tax exemption and any instant utility rebate (PSE model)
+- At purchase: Apply the sales tax exemption and any instant utility rebate — PSE model specifically

-- After installation: Submit mail-in rebate applications if required (Seattle City Light, Tacoma Power)
+- After installation: Submit mail-in rebate applications where required — Seattle City Light, Tacoma Power

 - At tax time: File IRS Form 8911 with your federal return for the 30C credit

-The mistake people make most often is buying whatever charger is on sale without checking utility eligibility first.
-I watched a neighbor buy a perfectly good Grizzl-E Level 2 unit for $289, only to find out it wasn’t on PSE’s approved product list that quarter.
-He missed the $500 rebate completely.
+The mistake people make most often?
+Buying whatever charger is on sale without checking utility eligibility first.
+A neighbor of mine — Renton, same zip code as the example above — bought a perfectly good Grizzl-E Level 2 unit for $289.
+Solid charger.
+Wasn’t on PSE’s approved product list that quarter.
+He missed the $500 rebate entirely.
 The eligible list is short but real — fifteen minutes of checking saves you five hundred dollars.
+Don’t make my mistake.

 Washington is set up well for this in 2026.
 The federal credit runs through 2032.
 Most utility rebate programs are funded annually and renew each January.
-Stack them in the right order, keep your paperwork, and you’re charging for a fraction of what you’d pay without knowing any of this.
+Stack them in the right order, keep your paperwork in one place, and you’re charging for a fraction of what you’d pay going in blind.

 Stay in the loop